 All 6LoWPAN datagrams transported over G.9959 are prefixed by a 6LoWPAN encapsulation header stack.
-The 6LoWPAN payload (e.g. an IPv6 packet) follows this encapsulation header.
+The 6LoWPAN payload follows this encapsulation header stack.
 Each header in the header stack contains a header type followed by zero or more header fields.
 An IPv6 header stack may contain, in the following order, addressing, hop-by-hop options, routing, fragmentation, destination options, and finally payload [RFC2460].
 The 6LoWPAN header format is structured the same way.
-Currently only payload options are defined for the 6LoWPAN header format.
+Currently only one payload option is defined for the G.9959 6LoWPAN header format.

 The definition of 6LoWPAN headers consists of the dispatch value, the definition of the header fields that follow, and their ordering constraints relative to all other headers.
 Although the header stack structure provides a mechanism to address future demands on the 6LoWPAN adaptation layer, it is not intended to provide general purpose extensibility.
-This document specifies a small set of 6LoWPAN header types using the 6LoWPAN header stack for clarity, compactness, and orthogonality.